Class Prior Estimation under Covariate Shift: No Problem?: Covariate Shift is Fragile

-Figure~\ref{fig:2} shows the true prior $Q[A_1]$ according to \eqref{eq:total} (constant, dashed line) and, for moving threshold $x$, `pseudo' priors according to \eqref{eq:simple} (solid curve).
-As the pseudo priors do not match the true prior, the covariate shift property must be violated for all $\mathcal{H}^\ast_x = \{\emptyset, H^\ast_x, (H^\ast_x)^c, \Omega\}$, i.e.\ due to the loss of information compared to the original information set $\mathcal{H}$. \end{example} Information loss and breakdown of covariate shift can also be the consequence of deploying `domain-invariant representations' (Johansson et al.~\cite{pmlr-v89-johansson19a}, Section~4.1).
+Figure~\ref{fig:2} shows the true target prior class probability $Q[A_1]$ according to \eqref{eq:total} (constant, dashed line) and, for moving threshold $x$, `pseudo' priors according to \eqref{eq:simple} (solid curve).
+As the pseudo priors do not match the true prior, the covariate shift property \eqref{eq:simpleShift} must be violated for all information sets

+This is due to the loss of information compared to the full information set $\mathcal{H}$ associated with the covariate $X$. \end{example}